Igobythenameofyunhanjin/cambrio-study/indexes/sigmanest.md

 - Application Engineer is a bridge between the sigmaNEST software and customers who use sigmaNEST for manufacturing.

 ## Core Responsibilities
-- Install sigmaNEST and configure on sigmaNEST user's machine.
+- Install sigmaNEST and configure settings on sigmaNEST user's machine.
+- User Feedback & Test on local environment & Troubleshotting about errors